 - a) Frame start trigger at the start of the frame; - b) Remote frame ID setting the ID matches the remote frame trigger.
-After selecting the "Remote Frame ID", and then set the ID value at the bottom of the trigger data area c) Data framed ID - trigger on data frame that matches set ID.
+After selecting the "Remote Frame ID", and then set the ID value at the bottom of the trigger data area - Operation description: Press the numbers on the touch screen and use the virtual keyboard to set; - c) Data framed ID trigger on data frame that matches set ID.
 Data frame ID configuration mode is the same as the remote data frame ID configuration;